What to do when you have a orthodontic emergency:

 Soreness from Braces

 It’s normal to experience discomfort for a day or two after braces are put on or adjusted at future appointments.
-It’s not an emergency, but it can be uncomfortable, especially when trying to eat.
-Eating soft foods for a couple days may help.
+It’s not an emergency, but it can be uncomfortable when trying to do things like eat, especially with pediatric patients.
+Eating soft foods for a couple of days may help.
 Over-the-counter pain relievers like acetaminophen or ibuprofen can help as well.

 Mouth Sores from Braces

 Because of the brackets on traditional braces, you might experience a few mouth sores.
 These sores may appear inside the cheeks, or on the lips or even on the tongue.